International Transient Students

 - Must have their home institution submit an official transcript of grades translated into English.

 - English Language Proficiency: International undergraduate applicants must be academically qualified to manage the challenges of university-level work, as well as demonstrate English language proficiency.
 A score of 100 on the Internet-based TOEFL (iBT) or an overall band score of 7.5 on the IELTS is expected for all applicants.
-Students are also encouraged to take the optional Writing section of the SAT or ACT exam to demonstrate English proficiency These scores are not used as cut-offs and review of English language proficiency is viewed in the context of each application.
-A SKYPE Interview will be required and scheduled
+Students are also encouraged to submit the Writing section score of the SAT or ACT exam, if available, to demonstrate English proficiency.
+These scores are not used as cut-offs and review of English language proficiency is viewed in the context of each application.
+Alternatively, students may submit a recorded interview/writing sample from InitalView for review instead of an English language test.
+If you submit InitalView materials, make sure to do so as close as posible to when you submit your other application materials.
+Fee waivers are available if the cost of an InitialView interview would be prohibitively expensive.
+Please contact InitialView (initalview.com) for more information.
+A SKYPE Interview may be required and scheduled unless it is determined that the InitialView interview is sufficient.

 - International students who hold an undergraduate degree and wish to enroll in undergraduate or graduate courses must apply for Admission in Special Standing in the James T. Laney Graduate School.